 “There are no words that can tell the hidden spirit of the wilderness, that can reveal its mystery, its melancholy, and its charm.”Theodore Roosevelt

-Get ready for an unforgettable Yellowstone experience!
-Even if you’ve visited America’s favorite National Park previously, trekking through the most remote and breathtaking southwest corner of the park with llamas carrying all our gear is a remarkable experience, to say the least.
+This is a trip of a lifetime!
+Even if you’ve visited America’s favorite National Park previously, trekking through the most remote and breathtaking southwest corner of the park with llamas carrying your gear is an unforgettable experience.

-We cover 37 miles on our loop route trekking through the Bechler River drainage, which is known for its hot water soaking pools and impressive number of waterfalls and cascades.
-And speaking of water, this backcountry adventure includes several invigorating stream crossings so you’ll most certainly be getting your feet wet!
-Though the stream waters will be chilly, we’ll also have the chance to warm up in natural hot springs soaking pools that are near some of our campsites.
+We cover 37 miles on our backcountry loop route trekking through the Bechler River drainage, known for its impressive number of waterfalls and cascades.
+This adventure also includes several invigorating stream crossings and opportunities to soak in natural backcountry hot pools located near our campsites.

 Note: Our llama partners hold a concession contract in Yellowstone National Park, which means we are legally authorized to operate a tour there.
-Permits for specific campsites cannot be applied for until January 2020 so there is a chance that we will alter the listed itinerary as necessary.
+Permits for specific campsites have to be applied for so there is a chance that we will alter the listed itinerary as necessary once you book your tour.

 Private Tour Info